garrett-lam/scRNAseq_filterQC/README.md

  - __If you use/prefer micromamba__: Create environment using `micromamba env create --name cse185 --file cse185_micromamba.yaml`.
 Then call `micromamba activate cse185` to activate the environment.

 _Note: the environment creation step may take a while (this is normal) and may throw warnings/messages (these may safely be ignored)._
+___Datahub Note___: you may encounter issues with setting up the environments on Datahub.
+If this is the case, we highly recommend you clone the repo and set up the environment on a local macOS/Linux machine.

 ## Manual Preprocessing Steps:
 **IMPORTANT:** Ensure barcodes, features, matrix files are formatted in the following way: